Censorship: Reverse censorship

 Flooding the public, often through online social networks, with false or misleading information is sometimes called "reverse censorship".
 American legal scholar Tim Wu has explained that this type of information control, sometimes by state actors, can "distort or drown out disfavored speech through the creation and dissemination of fake news, the payment of fake commentators, and the deployment of propaganda robots."

 Soft censorship

 Soft censorship or indirect censorship is the practice of influencing news coverage for example by applying financial pressure on media companies that are deemed critical of a government or its policies and rewarding media outlets and individual journalists who are seen as friendly to the government.

 Financial censorship

-Financial censorship is when financial institutions and payment intermediaries de-bank accounts or inhibit transactions and influence what kind of speech can exist online.
-Examples of financial censorship include:
+Financial censorship is when financial institutions and payment intermediaries debank accounts or inhibit transactions and influence what kind of speech can exist online.
+Perceived examples of financial censorship include: